muminishmam/muminishmam.github.io/README.md

     - The name of the repository must be your github account user name followed by .github.io

 The next step is to push(adding) your files to the repository.
 There are alternatives way to do this which includes pushing files through command line from your local machine or doing it directly through the browser.
 The steps below will demonstarate on how to add files directly through the browser.
-For those who would like to do it through the command line, follow these steps as provided in [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and [here](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository#adding-a-file-to-a-repository-using-the-command-line)
+For those who would like to do it through the command line, follow these steps as provided in [here](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) and [here](https://docs.github.com/en/repositories/working-with-files/managing-files/adding-a-file-to-a-repository#adding-a-file-to-a-repository-using-the-command-line) respectively.

 The steps to add files directly through browser: